 Growing your online store is easy with Shopify.
 Since it’s so easy to start an online store with Shopify and you don’t have to manage your website yourself, you can focus on growing your business and getting more sales.

 When the time comes that your business is growing and you need more features, you can simply upgrade your Shopify plan.

 As your traffic grows, Shopify will handle your uptime, speed optimization, performance, and more, accordingly.
-So, you won’t have to worry about hiring a team to manage your site for you.
+So, you won’t have to worry about hiring a team of developers to manage your site for you.

 Cons of Using Shopify